Groningen-class corvette: Armament

 In the initial plans the armament of the Groningen class was given as 12 30-pounders.
 Such a vague statement was normal at a time when the armament could still change at a later time.
-In 1859 Tideman foresaw 4 * 30-pounder long No 1, 4 * 30-pounder long No 4 and 4 * 20 cm light grenade guns.
+In 1859 Tideman foresaw 4 × 30-pounder long No 1, 4 × 30-pounder long No 4 and 4 × 20 cm light grenade guns.
 In 1862 rifled muzzle loaders (RML) were introduced in the Dutch Navy, and being relatively modern, the class was re-armed.
-In 1876 the armament of the class was given as 5 (Citadel: 7) × 16 cm RML and 6 x 30-pounder Long No 2.
-Also in 1875 there was a claim that 12 16 cm RML were required for the class, but it's not clear whether all guns were replaced by the 16 cm RML.
+In 1876 the armament of the class was given as 5 (Citadel: 7) × 16 cm RML and 6 × 30-pounder Long No 2.
+Also in 1875 there was a claim that 12 16 cm RML were required for the class, but it is not clear whether all guns were replaced by the 16 cm RML.

 Propulsion

 The Groningen class had machines of 250 nominal horsepower.
 When the Dutch shifted to using indicated horse power, the machines were measured at 700 indicated horse power.
 The machines for Groningen were made by the Nederlandsche Stoombootmaatschappij in Feijenoord.

 Citadel van Antwerpen (ex-Dordrecht) had machines made by Van Vlissingen en Dudok van Heel this was a Penn trunk engine of 250 hp.
 Citadel had two pairs of boilers placed back to back, capable of firing to 300 hp.
 Designed pressure was 15 kilogram per square inch.